 - A Strapi v5 project with the GraphQL plugin installed and the seeded blog-style content model (Article, Author, Category, About, Global).

-Article: list, traverse relations, filter (including filters that cross relations), sort, paginate, create, update, delete. - A customization folder structure under
+Articleworking in the Sandbox: list, traverse relations, filter (including filters that cross relations), sort, paginate, create, update, delete. - A customization folder under

 src/extensions/graphql/with an aggregator, a computed-fields factory, and a custom-queries factory, the same layout the advanced tutorial uses. - Plugin limits configured in